NexClipper/nexclipper.github.io/docs/installation.md

 * Platform
   * It shows the current platform type, agent and prometheus stack status.
 * Cluster Detail
-  * It shows the number of nodes that currently have agents deployed and the version information Kubernetes Account information installed.
+  * It shows the number of nodes that currently have agents deployed and the version information and Kubernetes Account information installed.
 * Tasks
   * It shows all Job and Task status performed by NexClipper.
 * Prometheus
-  * It shows the currently installed Prometheus stack.
-Also, it has the feature to expose externally accessible endpoints in the Prometheus ecosystem.
-Click on the ecosystem to view more detailed information, and you can see the each dashboard exposed on NodePort or LoadBalancer.
+  * It shows the current installed Prometheus stack.
+Also,it can expose externally accessible endpoints in Prometheus ecosystem.
+Click on each ecosystem to view more detailed information, and you can see  each dashboard exposed on NodePort or LoadBalancer.
 * Volumes
   * It shows the current PVs information and status for long-term storage.